rizutazu/random_c_code/m_thread/readme.md

 ```

 ## Tackling issues about async signal safe
-`m_malloc` have tried the following ways to tackle the problem that functions in `ucontext.h` are not async signal
+`m_thread` have tried the following ways to tackle the problem that functions in `ucontext.h` are not async signal
 safe:
 - Only user threads can be interrupted.
 Both scheduler, signal handler and *return context* cannot be interrupted
 (signal blocked), so it is safe to use these functions there